chinamike65/hugo-tuolesi/content/book3/book3en.md

 In the Bodhisattva-caryāvatāra, it says:

+>
-Day and night without pause,
+>Day and night without pause,
+>

-this longevity is constantly diminished,
+>this longevity is constantly diminished,
+>

-There is nothing left to add,
+>There is nothing left to add,
+>

-how can I not die?
+>how can I not die?
+>

 From the moment we emerge from the womb, our lives are diminished, every minute and second that passes.

 If you can live to eighty years old, your life expectancy will be reduced by one year at the age of one year, and you will only be seventy-nine years old.

-Life is decreasing all the time, there is no possibility of increasing it, and in the end it must die.
+Life is decreasing all the time, there is no possibility of increasing it, and in the end we all must die.

 There is not much time in one's lifetime to practice the Dharma.
 If a person can live to be 80 years old, before the age of 20, he must learn and grow according to the customs of the world, and he will not think of practicing Buddhism.
 There are only sixty years left.
 In sixty years, the time spent sleeping and eating three meals a day will never be less than twelve hours, so if you remove half of the time for eating and sleeping, there will be no time for thirty years.

 In the remaining thirty years, work will take up fifteen years.

-In the remaining fifteen years, if you don’t work hard, you have more fun, and you waste your time on pleasure, it’s hard to say whether you have five years of real practice, but five years is already very good.
+In the remaining fifteen years, if you don’t work hard, you have more fun, and you waste your time on pleasure.
+It’s hard to say whether you have five years of real practice, but five years is already very good.

 Therefore, some people say that they have studied Buddhism for 20 years, but have they actually studied for 20 years?
-Maybe it was only 20 years ago that I started learning, and I spent ten years eating and sleeping, at least seven or eight years working, and maybe only one or two years of cultivation time.
+Maybe it was only 20 years ago that they started learning, and they spent ten years eating and sleeping, at least seven or eight years working, and maybe only one or two years of cultivation.

 He also said that after 20 years of cultivation, he has not achieved anything, so how could he have achieved success.